 We’ll explore:

-• How to Categorising Carbon Emissions via Scopes
+- How to Categorising Carbon Emissions via Scopes

-• The Average Scope per Restaurant
+- The Average Scope per Restaurant

-• How Restaurants can Reduce their Emissions
+- How Restaurants can Reduce their Carbon Emissions

 Scope 1

-This is the direct GreenHouse Gas emissions (often referred to as GHGs) that a company makes from operations that are owned or controlled by the company itself.
+This is the direct emissions of GreenHouse Gas (often referred to as GHGs) that a company makes from operations that are owned or controlled by the company itself.
 An example of this is the natural gas that is burned to power the stoves, ovens and other kitchen equipment within a restaurant.

 Scope 2

-These are the emissions made indirectly in the running of the company, such as purchased electricity, heating, lighting or cooling an office, or factory.
+Indirect emissions are the emissions made indirectly in the running of the company, such as purchased electricity, heating, lighting or cooling an office, or factory.

 Scope 3